fblecha/fuel/README.md

 WIP - do not use until there's a release

-# fuel
-An app that will create a blog, and optionally store it in a database.

 # Purpose

 I wanted to create a series of content that would be available by both an API and as a static website.  fuel will do two major things: